emolaus/RPi3Setup/README.md

 The files are available in this repo, but with changed access rights so that git can add them.
 Original access rights documented in folder.

 Wrote a script ~bin/resetwlan available in this repo.
 Checks if connected, if not resets wlan0.
-Added to cron with line
+Added this line to /etc/crontab

-*/1 * * * * root  /home/username/RPi3Setup/bin/resetwlan
+*/5 * * * * root  /home/username/RPi3Setup/bin/resetwlan

+nano /etc/crontab followed by sudo service cron restart

 Install git, sqlite3, tmux with